lbianlbian/fireavs/README.md

 ### P2P Restaking

 Since Holesky testnet is down, we are unable to test or demonstrate this restaking functionality.
 The code to handle restaking is stored in webapp/frontend-interface/app/restake.
 It uses the unified restaking API to make it easy for restakers to ensure the operation and security of BlazeSentry and Eigenlayer as a whole.
-This way, anyone is empowered to help create a fair and innovative fire insurance ecosystem.
+This way, anyone can actively participate to help create a fair and innovative fire insurance ecosystem.

 # Othentic Stack Setup Instructions